School Chaplains' Association of Ireland

 It is with great pleasure that I accept the opportunity to take on the role of chairperson for the coming year and I look forward to leading the association.
 I would like to pay tribute to all the executive members past and present for their dedication and hard work.
 I would like to especially welcome all those who have taken up chaplaincy posts recently.
-We are currently working on conference 2017, our annual conference provides not only a chance to build resources but also to be refreshed and strengthened in the sharing of experiences.
+We are currently working on our next conference, our annual conference provides not only a chance to build resources but also to be refreshed and strengthened in the sharing of experiences.
 As a small association, our continued success and future existence is very dependent on membership fees.
 We encourage you to make contact with chaplains on the association and in your cluster group to continue to receive support and advice.
 I welcome your contact and will endeavour to help in any way I can.

 We pray the Lord will guide us in our work and bless all those who bring light into our lives and receive the support of our light every day.